 Schedule a demo with the GreenStory team to learn more.

-The market for resale of goods is booming – preloved is no longer seen as second best, and the wide variety of reselling apps springing up, especially in the apparel sector, is testament to this.
-Brands can get in on the action by working with Recurate to integrate a white-labeled marketplace into their own web stores.
+The market for resale of goods is booming – preloved is no longer seen as second best, and the wide variety of reselling apps springing up, especially in the apparel sector, is a testament to this.
+Brands can get in on the action by working with Trove to integrate a white-labeled marketplace into their web stores.

-This enables customers to sell their second hand, branded items on a platform that is perfectly targeted and dependable, at the same time as giving brands the benefit of reclaiming a percentage of the resale prices that they would usually be missing out on.
+This enables customers to sell their second-hand, branded items on a perfectly targeted and dependable platform while giving brands the benefit of reclaiming a percentage of the resale prices that they would usually be missing out on.
 It’s a great (and profitable) way of showing support for more sustainable circular economy retail models.

 Features